getalp/wikIR/README.md

 optional argument:

-    [-t,--train_part]            Proportion of the queries used in the training process Default value 0.001 ≈ 5 800 queries on english wikipedia
+    [-t,--train_part]            Proportion of wikipedia to use in the training process Default value 0.001 ≈ 5 800 queries on english wikipedia

-    [-v,--validation_part]       Proportion of the queries used in the validation process Default value 0.0001 ≈ 580 queries on english wikipedia
+    [-v,--validation_part]       Proportion of wikipedia to use in the validation process Default value 0.0001 ≈ 580 queries on english wikipedia

+    [-test,--test_part]          Proportion of wikipedia to use in the test process Default value 0.0001 ≈ 580 queries on english wikipedia

     [-xml,--xml_output]          If used, the documents and queries will be saved in xml format compatible with Terrier IR Platform
                                  If not used , the documents and queries will be saved in json format